PhantomChain/docs/docs/guidebook/core/testing.md

 ## Code organization

 Before all, let's see and understand how the code is organized.
-When you open the ark repository, you will have a directory structure like this:
+When you open the phantom repository, you will have a directory structure like this:

 ```
 /docker